City council hears hours of public thoughts on mask ordinance extension

 Many did show up for themselves.

-Council member Brandon Whipple stopped the meeting briefly after he said some (not Rivera) were making what he called vague threats.
+Mayor Brandon Whipple stopped the meeting briefly after he said some (not Rivera) was making what he called vague threats.

-None of those making remarks considered threatening by council member Johnson identified as being affiliated with the Freedom of Choice rally.
+Some threats were made by those addressing the council; however, none were identified as those taking part in the Freedom of Choice rally.

 “Threats that we’ve had.
 I’ve counted three so far,” said Johnson.
 “And reactions to protesters and things like that really don’t have anything to do with the mask mandate.”

-Mayor Brandon Whipple joined Johnson with a comment about what they believed to be threats.
+Mayor Brandon Whipple joined councilmember Brandon Johnson with a comment about what they believed to be threats.

 “I’d also ask for the vague threats to stop.
 But thank you for voicing,” Whipple said to Johnson.
 “I wasn’t sure if I was the only one who thought that.”